slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I can't understand why a person will take a year or two to write a novel when he can easily buy one for a few dollars." -- Fred Allen*
 > *"The forest was shrinking, but the trees kept voting for the axe, for the axe was clever and convinced the trees that because his handle was made of wood, he was one of them."
 -- Proverb*
+> *"If you feel pain, you're alive.
+If you feel other people's pain, you're a human being."
+-- Leo Tolstoy*

 - web3 assumes that people prefer privacy over free stuff, which is false.
 - If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you.